xenobiolab/xenomorph/README.md

 ## Cite us or read more about this work
-    Title: Synthesis and Sequencing of 12-letter supernumerary DNA (unpublished)
+    Title: Synthesis and Sequencing of a 12-letter supernumerary DNA

     By: H. Kawabe, C. Thomas, S. Hoshika, Myong-Jung Kim, Myong-Sang Kim, L. Miessner, J. M. Craig,
     J. Gundlach, A. Laszlo,  S. A. Benner, J. A. Marchand